Coloring and Theming in Nu

 }

-Coloring of the prompt is controlled by the block in PROMPT_COMMAND where you can write your own custom prompt.
-We've written a slightly fancy one that has git statuses located in the nu_scripts repoopen in new window.
+where you can write your own custom prompt.
+We've written a slightly fancy one that has git statuses located in the nu_scripts repo.

-Transient prompt
+Transient Prompt

 If you want a different prompt displayed for previously entered commands, you can use Nushell's transient prompt feature.
 This can be useful if your prompt has lots of information that is unnecessary to show for previous lines (e.g. time and Git status), since you can make it so that previous lines show with a shorter prompt.